Brachial Plexus Birth Injury Attorney

 5. Axonotemesis

-Axonotmesis typically occurs as a result of crushed or stretched injuries that leave the nerve fibers locally but irreversibly damaged, along with the nerve fiber cover (myelin sheath).
+Axonotmesis typically occurs as a result of crushed or stretched injuries that leave the nerve fibers (axons) locally but irreversibly damaged along with the nerve fiber cover (myelin sheath).
 The surrounding nerve bundle tissue, however, remains intact, so the nerve as a whole is not torn or severed.
-Muscle wasting occurs in the weeks after the injury.
-However, because the supporting tissues of the nerve bundle are intact, the nerve fibers may regrow down the nerve bundle, and some or many fibers will eventually reconnect.
-The time for the fibers to reconnect is significantly longer (months to years or more).
-Completeness of re-growth of all the nerve’s fibers will depend on several factors.
-Partial recovery is the norm with Axonotemesis.

 6. Neurapraxia

-An infant is subject to increased risk of brachial plexus palsy when shoulders become wedged in the birth canal, and many BPIs are the result of particularly difficult births.
-Several such cases also involve some medical malpractice or professional negligence.
+An infant can experience increased risk of brachial plexus palsy when shoulders become wedged in the birth canal during a particularly difficult vaginal or C-section birth.
+These cases also sometimes involve some measure of medical malpractice or professional negligence.

-Common medical errors or negligence that can cause newborns to sustain BPIs include, but are not limited to:
+Common medical errors or professional negligence that can cause a type of birth injury affecting the brachial plexus include, but are not limited to, the following:

 Breech Birth